-Ravi Yuvraj Panthi (Appointed on 01-02-2019)
+Ravi Yuvraj Panthi (Appointed 01-02-2019) Bhavna Maharaj (Appointed 18th March 2020) Mpho Zama(Till 18th March 2020)

 5. Events after the reporting period

 The director is not aware of any material event which occurred after the reporting date and up to the date of this report.